Research

 Research Interests

-Across my research experiences, I have developed a programmatic focus on understanding how family adversity, instability, and stress related trauma shape children’s socio emotional development across early childhood, with particular attention to populations from diverse economic and racial and ethnic backgrounds.
-My work centers on family systems processes spanning interparental, parent child, and peer contexts, and emphasizes callous unemotional (CU) traits as context sensitive adaptations that can signal both risk and resilience depending on developmental conditions.
-Alongside identifying mechanisms underlying the emergence and consolidation of CU traits and externalizing behavior, I adopt a strengths based and developmental systems perspective that highlights plasticity, heterogeneity, and opportunities for intervention.
-Methodologically, I integrate neurophysiological and regulatory indicators (e.g., neural correlates, physiological reactivity) with advanced quantitative approaches, including structural equation modeling, latent variable modeling, and multilevel modeling.
-Increasingly, I situate this work within applied research, intervention evaluation, and policy relevant contexts, with the goal of translating developmental science into evidence that informs practice and systems serving children and families.
+Across my research, I have developed a programmatic focus on understanding how family adversity, instability, and stress-related trauma shape children’s socioemotional development across early childhood, with particular attention to populations from diverse economic and racial and ethnic backgrounds.
+My work centers on family systems processes spanning interparental, parent–child, and peer contexts, and understanding the development and consequences of callous–unemotional (CU) traits.
+Guided by developmental systems and resilience frameworks, I adopt a strengths-based perspective that highlights plasticity, heterogeneity, and opportunities for intervention.

 Current Research